-After the 12 hour start-up period, the sensor can be worn for up to 10 days.
-To show sensor performance over time, the absolute relative difference between the System and reference YSI glucose values over the wear is presented in Table 9.
+The Sensor can be worn for up to 14 days.
+To show Sensor performance over time, the absolute relative difference between the System and reference YSI glucose values over the wear duration is presented in Table 10.

-Table 9: Difference Measures by Day (YSI Reference)
+Table 10: Difference Measures by Day (YSI Reference)